If you haven’t read the introduction yet, go there now.

 - He’s Drunk/Plus Also Too by Scrawl: My friend Curt Nelson turned me on to Scrawl back in 1989 when he loaned me this CD, which I promptly recorded on to a cassette.
 After Rough Trade Records filed bankruptcy, this CD became virtually impossible to find.
 A couple of years ago I transferred my cassette recording to CD but kept it on my wishlist.
 What a delight to receive it in “trade” from LaLa.com this year when it was going for fifty dollars or more per copy on eBay.
 As for the music, Scrawl defined indie chick rock long before L7, Babes in Toyland, Hole or even Liz Phair.
 Raw, emotional vocals with extensive use of two-part harmonies with the emphasis on the message and a de-emphasis on production.

 - Especially For You by The Smithereens: This is the first and best album from the Smithereens.
 Although later efforts built upon the same successful formula they established here, those don’t feel as fresh and alive.
 Back in the late 80’s, songs like “Blood and Roses” and “Behind the Wall of Sleep” sounded like nothing I had ever heard.
-And the ballads, “In A Lonely Place” and “Cigarette”, feel honest and sincere.
+And the ballads, “In A Lonely Place” and “Cigarette”, check the e cigarette reviews feel honest and sincere.
 It’s all dark, mysterious and wonderful.

 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.